MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 Use concurrency and parallelism to run multiple tasks.
 These techniques increase the overall throughput and the number tasks that a workload can process.
 When you run tasks concurrently or in parallel, it reduces the runtime of the application, which decreases latency and increases response times.
 Concurrency and parallelism enable efficient utilization of computing resources, such as CPU cores or distributed systems.
 Concurrency and parallelism effectively distribute the workload among the computing resources.

 **Use parallelism**.
 Parallelism is the ability of a system to simultaneously trigger multiple tasks or processes on multiple computing resources.
 Parallelism divides a workload into smaller tasks that are run in parallel.
-You can achieve parallelism by using techniques like multi-processing, in which multiple processes run in parallel, or by using distributed computing, in which tasks are distributed across multiple machines.
-Distribute tasks across multi-core processors to optimize workload management.
-Optimize code to take advantage of the CPU architecture, threading models, and multi-core processors.
+You can achieve parallelism by using techniques like multiprocessing, in which multiple processes run in parallel, or by using distributed computing, in which tasks are distributed across multiple machines.
+Distribute tasks across multicore processors to optimize workload management.
+Optimize code to take advantage of the CPU architecture, threading models, and multicore processors.
 When you run code in parallel, performance improves because the workload is distributed across multiple cores.

 **Use concurrency**.
 Concurrency is the ability of a system to run multiple tasks or processes.
 Concurrency enables different parts of a program to make progress independently, which can improve overall performance.
-You can implement concurrency by using techniques like multi-threading, in which multiple threads run concurrently within a single process.
+You can implement concurrency by using techniques like multithreading, in which multiple threads run concurrently within a single process.
 You can also use asynchronous programming, in which tasks are triggered concurrently without blocking the main thread.

 - *Asynchronous programming*: Asynchronous programming is an approach that's used to trigger tasks without blocking the main thread.
 Asynchronous programming enables a program to trigger tasks while waiting for long-running operations to finish.